Polesden Lacey and England's largest vineyard

 Polesden Lacey (01372 458203 http://www.nationaltrust.org.uk/) was originally a Regency House, built in 1821, but it was in the Edwardian period that it really came into its own.
 Between 1906 and 1909 it was taken over and extensively rebuilt by Mrs Ronald Greville, a society hostess, and was the scene of many glamorous house parties.
 King George VI and Queen Elizabeth, mother of the present queen, also spent part of their honeymoon there in 1923.
 Now lovingly preserved by the National Trust, the real appeal of the house today is its stunning location on the crest of a hidden valley of the North Downs (there are fine views from the gardens), and the pastoral tranquility of the estate.
-The house is open from 11am to 5pm from late March to early November, and the gardens all year from 11am to 5pm (10-4pm in winter)
+The house and gardens are open to 5pm from February to October, and to 4pm November to January.

 Denbies Wine Estate (01306 876616 http://www.denbies.co.uk/ ) is a remarkable sight, a huge vineyard that looks like a slice of France that has been airlifted the heart of England.
 Billing itself as the "largest wine estate England has ever seen", it produces 400,000 bottles of wine a year, or around 10 percent of total UK production.
-The estate has a large visitors centre, open from 9.30am Monday to Saturday and 11.30am on Sunday, and closing at 5.30pm.
+The estate has a large visitors centre, open to 5.30pm daily.
 There are also vineyard tours.

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234